What is a global employer?

 Cost and time savings

-Compared to setting up an entity, using a global employer to hire international workers is generally much more cost-effective.
+Compared to setting up an entity, using a global employer to hire international workers is generally much more cost-effective, helping companies tap into the financial benefits of global expansion, which has been shown to have generated higher TSR than their industry peers.
 The time it takes to hire and onboard a new international worker is also considerably faster with a global employer.

 Choosing a global employer makes it possible to expand your global team quickly and efficiently.
 These organizations break down barriers to global hiring so you can bring on international workers without the legal and administrative hassle.